severalnines/docker/README.md

 ## Development ##

 Please report bugs, improvements or suggestions via our support channel: [https://support.severalnines.com](https://support.severalnines.com)

 If you have any questions, you are welcome to get in touch via our [contact us](http://www.severalnines.com/contact-us) page or email us at info@severalnines.com.

+## Disclaimer ##

+Although Severalnines offers ClusterCluster as a Docker image, it is not intended for production usage.
+ClusterControl product direction is never intended to run on a container environment due to its internal logic and system design.
+We are maintaining the Docker image on a best-effort basis, and it is not part of the product development projection and pipeline.